If you have a gas supply at your home, do not ignore your safety test appointment.

-As a landlord, we're legally responsible for our tenants gas safety, and the landlord owned appliances with your property under Gas Safety (Installation and Use) Regulations 1998.
-A responsibility we take very seriously, and this means we must:
+As a landlord, we're legally responsible for our tenants' gas safety, and the landlord-owned appliances within your home, under the Gas Safety (Installation and Use) Regulations 1998.
+This is a responsibility we take very seriously - it means we must:

 - Arrange a Gas Safe registered engineer to carry out a gas safety inspection check every 12 months

-- Provide you with a copy of the Landloard Gas Safety Record (you may know this as an LGSR) before you move into a property or within 28 days of an annual service
+- Provide you with a copy of the Landlord Gas Safety Record (you may know this as an LGSR) before you move into a home, or within 28 days of an annual service

-- Keep on eye on your appliances to make sure they're working as expected and report any concerns or faults with the appliances or pipework quickly to us so we can get them checked.
+- Keep an eye on your appliances to make sure they're working as expected, and report any concerns or faults with the appliances or pipework quickly to us so we can get them checked.

 Safety and security

-By law, anyone who works on your gas appliances, pipework and flues must be Gas Safe Registered and must hold a Gas Safe Card.
-Remember to check this every time someone calls at your home and look out for the yellow triangle.
+By law, anyone who works on your gas appliances, pipework and flues must be Gas Safe registered and must hold a Gas Safe ID Card.
+Remember to check this every time someone calls at your home, and look out for the yellow triangle.

 The card will tell you: